"I Am Proud That I Don't 'Help' My Wife With Housework"

 Playing fair and doing chores is not going to take your time away from what you hold dear.
 In fact, it is going to free up time for you to do so.
 Do you love playing video games or going out with bros for a night out?
 And do you enjoy it to the fullest, or is there a tiny nagging sensation at the back of your head wondering if your wife is disappointed in you because of your actions?

 There is a solution.
 Studies have shown that couples who have a clear distribution of work are happier than those who keep it ambiguous.
 So, the easiest way to carve some guiltless time for yourself is simple – just do your part and be free to enjoy!
 Keep your wife in the loop though.

 Children are notorious copycats.
 They watch the way you behave with your wife.
 Do you want your son to grow up thinking that he is privileged just because he is a boy?
-Do you want your daughter to grow up with a lower self-esteem?
+Do you want your daughter to grow up with lower self-esteem?
 If yes, then you are the abovementioned anti-feminist, regressive, misogynist piece of human excrement.
 You stink.

 But, if you are indeed a decent human, set the right example.
 Manners is a right of passage.
-Don't forget to set a right example for your children.
+Don’t forget to set the right example for your children.
 At the end of the day, it is them who is going to remember you when you are no longer around.
 What you want them to remember you as is up to you.

-I don't know what garbled up idea you might have about masculinity.
-The word 'testis' in Latin means 'a witness', a proof.
+I don’t know what garbled up the idea you might have about masculinity.
+The word ‘testis’ in Latin means ‘a witness’, a proof.
 And throughout ages, men have been living a twisted reality just to prove their virility.
-Be it bullfights, or scaring away wife's friends, men have been doing vacuous things for ages.
+Be it bullfights, or scaring away wife’s friends, men have been doing vacuous things for ages.